 VirTra Sets Fourth Quarter and Full Year 2022 Conference Call for Friday March 31, 2023 at 4:30 p.m.
 ET

-/EIN News/ -- CHANDLER, Ariz., March 17, 2023 (GLOBE NEWSWIRE) -- VirTra, Inc. (Nasdaq: VTSI) (“VirTra”), a global provider of judgmental use of force training simulators, and firearms training simulators for the law enforcement and military markets, will hold a conference call on Friday, March 31, 2023 at 4:30 p.m.
+CHANDLER, Ariz., March 17, 2023 (GLOBE NEWSWIRE) -- VirTra, Inc. VTSI ("VirTra"), a global provider of judgmental use of force training simulators, and firearms training simulators for the law enforcement and military markets, will hold a conference call on Friday, March 31, 2023 at 4:30 p.m.
 Eastern time (1:30 p.m.
 Pacific time) to discuss its financial results for the fourth quarter and full year ended December 31, 2022.
 Financial results will be issued in a press release prior to the call.

 VirTra management will host the presentation, followed by a question-and-answer period.